Basic Science Pharmacology

 • Hepatitis B screening: required before all anti-CD20 therapies (ocrelizumab, ofatumumab, rituximab) and inebilizumab; HBV reactivation risk

-• Timing of inactivated vaccines: ideally administer ≥2 weeks before starting DMT or ≥6 months after last anti-CD20 infusion for optimal immune response
+• Timing of inactivated vaccines: ideally administer ≥2 weeks before starting DMT; for patients already on anti-CD20 therapy, time vaccines for ~4–6 months after the last anti-CD20 dose (just before the next scheduled infusion, when B-cell recovery is maximal) for the best humoral response

 • COVID-19 vaccination: blunted humoral response in patients on anti-CD20 therapies and fingolimod; T-cell response may still be partially preserved; time vaccination ≥12 weeks after last anti-CD20 dose if possible